ajeetraina/mcp-portal/docs/labs-and-tutorials.md

 ---
 layout: page
-title: Docker MCP Labs & Tutorials
+title: MCP Labs & Tutorials
 ---

-# Docker MCP Labs & Tutorials
+# MCP Labs & Tutorials

 Welcome to our collection of hands-on labs and tutorials for Docker Model Context Protocol (MCP).
 Whether you're just getting started with MCP or looking to deploy production-ready solutions, we have resources to help you succeed.